DNNCommunity/DNNDocs/content/tutorials/server/smtp-servers/set-up-oauth-microsoft-365/index.md

     * Client Secret: **[Your Secret]**

 * Click **Authorize**
-* Enter your mailbox usercredentials
+* Enter your mailbox user credentials
 * Click **Test SMTP Settings** to check if the setup is successful.

 > **Your OAuth provider's configuration has been completed.**